healeycodes/Broken-Link-Crawler/README.md

 It's that simple.
 The website is crawled, and all `href` and `src` attributes are sent a request.
 Errors are reported.
 This bot doesn't observe `robots.txt` but _you should_.

-This was for my **[tutorial](https://healeycodes.github.io/python/beginners/tutorial/webdev/2019/04/02/dead-link-bot.html)** on building a dead resource finder so it's scope has been kept quite small.
+This was for my **[tutorial](https://healeycodes.github.io/python/beginners/tutorial/webdev/2019/04/02/dead-link-bot.html)** on building a dead link checker so it's scope has been kept quite small.

 ### It is not a clever bot.
 But it is a good bot.